andywillis/spotmaps/README.md

 [https://spotmaps.onrender.com/](https://spotmaps.onrender.com/).

-Note: this is free dyno hosted on [render.com](https://render.com/) and take a while to warm up.
+Note: this is free dyno hosted on [render.com](https://render.com/) and it takes a while to warm up.

 ## Local development installation